-The British Geological Survey's Geology of Britain viewer states the superficial deposits in the area consist of Till, Devensian - Diamicton.
-These are sedimentary deposits which formed between 11.6 and 11.8 thousand years ago, during the Quaternary period, indicating a landscape dominated by Ice Age conditions.
+Superficial deposits in the area consist of Till, Devensian - Diamicton.
+These are sedimentary deposits which formed between 11.6 and 11.8 thousand years ago during the Quaternary period, indicating a landscape dominated by Ice Age conditions.
 The underlying bedrock geology consists of Mica schist and psammite of the New Harbour Group.
-This is a metamorphic bedrock which formed between 635 and 541 million years ago, during the Ediacaran period.
-These rocks were originally sedimentary, formed in deep seas, later altered by low-grade metamorphism (BGS, 2019).
+This is a metamorphic bedrock which formed between 635 and 541 million years ago during the Ediacaran period.
+These rocks were originally sedimentary, formed in deep seas, later altered by Iow-grade metamorphism (BGS, 2019).